jschauma/check-springshell/README.md

 ```
 NAME
-     check-springshell - try to determine if a host is vulnerable to Spring
+     check-springshell - try to determine if a host is vulnerable to the
-     CVE-2022-22963
+     SpringShell vulnerabilities

 SYNOPSIS
      check-springshell [-Vhv] [-j jar] [-p path] [-s skip]

 DESCRIPTION
      The check-springshell tool attempts to determine whether the host it is
+     executed on is vulnerable to the vulnerabilities grouped together under the
+     "SpringShell" name.

-     executed on is vulnerable to the Spring SpEL / Expression Resource Access
+     This includes CVE-2022-22963, a Spring SpEL / Expression Resource Access
-     Vulnerability vulnerability identified as CVE-2022-22963.

-     Since this vulnerability is in a specific Java class that may be inside
+     Vulnerability, as well as CVE-2022-22965, the spring-webmvc/spring-webflux
+     RCE termed "SpringShell".

-     nested Java archive files, check-springshell may be somewhat intrusive to
+     check-springshell will look for nested Java archive files and so may be
-     run and should be executed with care and consideration of the system's
+     somewhat intrusive to run and should be executed with care and
-     load.
-Please see DETAILS for more information.
+     consideration of the system's load.
+Please see DETAILS for more
+     information.

 OPTIONS
      The following options are supported by check-springshell: